 Top 10 Unique Omaha Attractions

-First on the list of things to see in Omaha is The Bob Kerrey Pedestrian Bridge is roughly 3,000 feet long and crosses the Missouri River and is the perfect sight-seeing spot.
-Whether you want to walk, bike, or jog, the Bob provides an ultimate view of Omaha.
-Visitors can even take children to Omaha Plaza located at the base of the bridge to play with the water jets.
+First on the list of things to see in Omaha is The Bob Kerrey Pedestrian Bridge.
+“The Bob” is roughly 3,000 feet long and crosses the Missouri River, making for the perfect sight-seeing spot.
+Whether you want to walk, bike, or jog, The Bob provides an ultimate view of Omaha.
+Visitors can even take children to Omaha Plaza found at the base of the bridge to play with the water jets.

-2. Say hi to Malcolm X.
+Say “Hello!” to Malcolm X.

 Free to the public, replacing Malcolm X’s home is a monument marking his birthplace in Omaha.
 This is a must on the list of things to see in Omaha if you are interested in Civil Rights history.

-3. Go for fried dough.
+Go for fried dough.

-4. Take a trip to Berlin.
+Take a trip to Berlin.

 Experience the “mooning” tradition.

 Dine on famous fried catfish, chicken, and corn fritters at The Surfside Club located along the Missouri River and enjoy a nice full-moon or two.
 Apparently, the local tradition is for boaters to pull their pants down and moon the customers during boating season.

 Visit Father Flanagan and his boys.

-Boys Town was originally a village that was established in 1917 as the headquarters for Father Flanagan’s Boys’ Home or the Boys Town organization.
+Boys Town was originally a village established in 1917 as the headquarters for Father Flanagan’s Boys’ Home or the Boys Town organization.
 Located in Douglas County, the village served as a refuge for young children to receive care and education.
 Today, it has multiple tours to choose from so don’t miss the opportunity to see the world’s largest ball of stamps!

 Invent your own ice cream.

 At eCreamery let your mind get to work and create your own ice cream flavor and container label.
 Professional ice cream and gelato artists help make your tasty idea come to life.

-9. Champagne straight from the…tap?
+Champagne straight from the…tap?

 STEAK, STEAK, and more STEAK.

 Eat an Omaha steak.
 In 1898, J.J.
 Simon and his son left the Republic of Latvia and took refuge in Omaha, Nebraska.
-Founded in 1917 as a single butcher shop, what used to be called Table Supply Meat Co. became known as Omaha Steaks when J.J.’s grandson Lester started serving their steaks on transcontinental trains.
+Founded in 1917 as a single butcher shop, which used to be called Table Supply Meat Co. became known as Omaha Steaks when J.J.’s grandson Lester started serving their steaks on transcontinental trains.
 Lester Simon then saw the opportunity for turning the butchery into the marketing of great steak.
 When visiting Omaha and looking for an amazing steak, go to Mahogany Prime Steakhouse and order the filet.
 Mahogany Prime allows you to customize your dish and even the color of your napkin.